Narcoterrorism: Narcoterrorism in Colombia

-During the 1984–1993 period Colombia was known as one of the countries that suffered a number of terrorist attacks at the hands of narcotic traffickers.
-Belisario Betancourt, Virgilio Barco and Cesar Gaviria were three Colombian presidents that constantly battled against drug cartels, especially the one known as Los Extraditables led by Pablo Escobar Gaviria and Gonzalo Rodriguez Gacha.
-A number of crimes by “Los Extraditables”, also known as the Medellin Cartel were due to their constant battles against the government law.
+During the period from 1984–1993, Colombia was known as one of the countries to have suffered a number of terrorist attacks at the hands of narcotic traffickers.
+Belisario Betancourt, Virgilio Barco and César Gaviria were three Colombian presidents that constantly battled against the Medellín Cartel’s unrelenting war on the government, especially through its branch known as Los Extraditables led by Pablo Escobar Gaviria, Gustavo Gaviria and Gonzalo Rodriguez Gacha.
+A number of crimes by “Los Extraditables” were due to their constant battles against the government’s policies on extradition and their collaborations with the United States government who sought to bring the Colombian drug bosses to justice.
+These terrorist acts typically consisted of assassinations of political figures, kidnappings, and bombings.
+The wing of the cartel also known as Los Priscos reportedly also participated directly in these acts of terrorism at the behest of the Medellín Cartel’s top leaders.

 History

 Pablo Escobar was elected as a representative as an alternative congress delegate, but allegations from politicians, the newspaper “El Espectador” and the minister of justice declared him a drug trafficker and he was eventually dismissed from Congress on January 4, 1984.

 On April 30, 1984, a motorcycle gunman from the Medellin Cartel killed the minister of Justice Rodrigo Lara Bonilla.
 On November 6, 1985 the 19th of April Movement (Marxist guerrillas) sieged the palace of Justice in order to hold all supreme magistrates hostage.
 The organized military reaction caused the building to burn resulting in the deaths of 91 people, 11 of which were judges.
 Although the M-19 denies being funded from outside sources, multiple sources say the Medellin Cartel funded them.
 Additionally, numerous bombs detonated across the country, the most memorable bomb being the one that brought down Avianca Flight 203 during its flight over Soacha Cundinamarca resulting in 107 dead in 1989.

 In Colombian history, the FARC were initially major enemies of the drug cartels.
 The MAS (Muerte a los secuestradores - Death to the kidnappers) was a group created by the most eminent members of the Cali cartel, including Escobar and Ochoa against the guerrillas who had kidnapped one of Ochoa's sister.
 The MAS was responsible for the deaths of 500 members of the Patriotic Union, a political party that emerged from the demobilization of part of the FARC in the 1990s.
 Significantly, it is worth recalling that Medellin cartel refused to buy coca from peasants living in areas under FARC control.
 From then on, even when there was evidence of collaboration between FARC and the drug traffickers, these connections were described as « temporary alliances ».